Bomps4/SSD_bottle_tincan/training/README.md

 More details on the essential fields to set can be found [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#configuring-a-training-pipeline) and at the "Useful stuff" paragraph.

-we provide the configurations files
+we provide the configurations files for both quantization aware training and normal training.

 ### Metrics